taogen-docs/resources-of-learning/_cs-advanced-domains-resources.md

 - The Singularity Is Nearer: When We Merge with AI (2024) by Ray Kurzweil
 - Mastering the Data Paradox: Key to Winning in the AI Age (2024) by Nitin Seth
 - Supremacy: AI, ChatGPT, and the Race that Will Change the World (2024) by Parmy Olson
+- The Age of AI: And Our Human Future (2021) by Henry A Kissinger, Eric Schmidt, Daniel Huttenlocher
+- AI 2041: Ten Visions for Our Future (2021) by Kai-Fu Lee, Chen Qiufan

 ### Introduction to Artificial Intelligence